OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Importing_a_Dataset.md

 ![image9_1_png](images/image9_1.png)

 Note that users can choose to create different projects: Local project as mentioned above and server project.
 A server project is a distributed project saved on server.
 Once the user is connected to server, the option of creating a new server project will become available.
+This project type is based on the location (local computer or server) where the data will be analyzed.

 When users want to create a server project, some basic metadata need to be provided: